 Now that you’ve got yourself and your gear ready for the race let’s talk about some events.

-Ochoco Roubaix: Starting at the fairgrounds in Prineville, riders head into some of the best gravel riding Central Oregon has to offer.
+Ochoco Gravel Grinder: Starting at the fairgrounds in Prineville, riders head into some of the best gravel riding Central Oregon has to offer.
 There are some very steep pitches thrown in to keep you honest, but also lots of pavement sections to keep the speed up along the way.
 You’ll keep that laid back feel of gravel racing as you are forced to stop at traffic lights on the final run to the finish where a looooooooong pavement sprint will test your inner roadie.
 There’s great music and food to finish the day and optional camping at the race venue.
-(08.24.2019 / www.ochocogravelroubaix.com)
+(07.24-25.2021 / www.ochocogravelgrinder.com)